-Danielle Corcione is a freelance journalist (banned from Twitter, twice permanently and once temporarily) currently based in Philadelphia, Pennsylvania.
-They often write about politics and drugs, particularly in the cannabis beat, but they’ve also written about breaking news, incarceration and policing, opioids and other drugs, trauma and mental health, as well as arts and entertainment.
-With over seven years of digital media experience, their writing has appeared in Teen Vogue, Vice, Esquire, Playboy, Allure, them, Rolling Stone, Rewire, Leafly, Big Buds Magazine, and many more.
+Danielle Corcione (they/them/theirs) is a gender fluid freelance journalist based in Philadelphia, Pennsylvania.
+They often write about politics and drugs, particularly in the cannabis beat, but they’ve also written about breaking news, culture, incarceration and policing, opioids and other drugs, trauma and mental health, With over eight years of digital media experience, their writing has appeared in Teen Vogue, Vice, Esquire, Playboy, Allure, them, Rolling Stone, Rewire, Leafly, Big Buds Magazine, and many more.

 Their work has appeared in print in Philadelphia Weekly, GRID Magazine, Omaha’s The Reader, and The New Territory.
 Additionally, their photos have accompanied their writing, both in print and online, for Vice, Philadelphia Weekly, High Times, Paste Magazine, Upworthy, Visu.News, and more.